Stop Shaming, Start Praising: What I Learned From Growing Up in a Shaming Culture

 In a way, such punishment was also ostracization, since the students in question would be deliberately segregated from their classmates and denied from being part of the class activities for their “wrongdoings”.
 It was as if these students were deemed “unworthy” of attending the class and “lesser” compared to the other pupils just because they didn’t do their work like the latter did.

-During class, I remember this particular ritual my P5–6 form teacher made us go through whenever we went through our assignments: Whenever we got a question wrong, she would make us stand up from our seats and slap ourselves in front of our classmates–all forty of them.
+During class, I remember this particular ritual a teacher made us go through whenever we went through our assignments: Whenever we got a question wrong, she would make us stand up from our seats and slap ourselves in front of our classmates–all forty of them.

-This slapping was never meant to hurt us (my teacher never derived any pleasure from seeing us hit ourselves), but for us to remember our mistakes and never commit them again.
+This slapping was never meant to hurt us (my teacher never derived any pleasure from seeing us hit ourselves; she was a good teacher and good person), but for us to remember our mistakes and never commit them again.

 It worked fairly well because I grew up being very meticulous about details, being very sensitive to mistakes, and being very cautious not to make any mistakes.
 Because in my mind, I had associated a physically, emotionally, and mentally negative outcome with mistakes: even the tiniest of them.
 It was clear that mistakes of any sort were not tolerated in school — especially the careless ones — and there was absolutely no room to make any of them.